uberspark/uberspark/docs/nextgen-toolkit/cossdev-guide/prepnamespace.rst

             that is being pared-away into into a |uobjcoll|

 At this point, you are ready to select a relevant staging for the ``hello-ml`` |uobjcoll|.
-This can be done using the :ref:`genuser-guide-intro` as shown below:
+This can be done using the :ref:`frontend-cli-intro` as shown below:

 .. highlight:: bash

 ::

-    uberspark
+    uberspark staging switch default --root-dir=~/uberspark

+With the aforementioned command, we switch to the ``default`` staging which currently targets a generic hardware platform.

+..  note::  Here ``--root-dir`` is pointed to ``~/uberspark``, the typical installation
+            location of the framework.
+However, if you use Windows/WSL as your development environment, you will need to
+            adjust the path accordingly as described within
+            |genuser-guide-ref|:::ref:`genuser-guide-install-installinguberspark`

+..  note::  You can also omit the ``--root-dir`` argument altogether if uberspark is installed to
+            the default location (``~/uberspark``) within your development environment.